nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 using the `linklocation` command described [above](#1-linking-a-resource-to-a-location))

 This commands links an entity of the current resource mode to a specified flight in Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will link a `plane` to a specified flight in the database.
+For example, if you are currently in the `plane` mode, then this command will link a `plane` to a specified flight in the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.

 Here are some examples of how the command works in each mode: